North Hobart Oval: Development

+A new media centre named the Devine-Leedham Media Centre was constructed on centre-wing on the terraced side of the ground to replace the old television tower that had stood at the ground since the 1970s.

 Future

 Despite North Hobart Oval's long-standing tradition as the 'Home Of Football' in the South of the State, the future of the venue is looking increasingly shaky as other stadiums gradually have surpassed the now tired looking stadium.
 In the 2009 TSL season, the ground was only scheduled to hold North Hobart's home matches and one finals match, but due to the poor standard of the playing surface the match was transferred to the now-preferred Bellerive Oval which marked the first TFL/TSL Season since 1921 that the ground went without hosting a finals match.
-The ground continued to host the Grand Final for the SFL and for the Old Scholars Football Association in 2009, but on 23 December 2009, it was announced by the SFL that they would be moving their operations and their Grand Final fixture to KGV Football Park from 2010 and beyond.
+The ground continued to host the Grand Final for the SFL and for the Old Scholars Football Association in 2009, but on 23 December 2009, it was announced by the SFL that they would be moving their operations and their Grand Final fixture to KGV Oval from 2010 and beyond.

 North Hobart Oval has repeatedly been the subject of discussions over potential future redevelopment into a rectangular stadium in similar fashion to Perth Oval.
 However, the SFL has since backflipped and returned the Grand Final to NHO for the 2016 season.
 However, in recent times, the future of the ground has been assured somewhat with a 1.1 million combined state and federal government investment into the ground that will see improvements including a new kiosk and cool room, terraced and roofed standing area on the Rydges Hotel wing, an AFL compliant coaches and media box and a lift into the Plaister Stand to allow disabled access to the function room.
-In 2019, the ground will also host its first elite-level AFL event since the early 2000s when it hosts an AFL Women's match between North Melbourne Football Club V Carlton Football Club on February 3.
+In 2019, the ground will also host its first elite-level AFL event since the early 2000s when it hosts an AFL Women's match between North Melbourne Football Club vs Carlton Football Club on 3 February.

 Football attendance records

-North Hobart Oval holds the top five of the top six ground attendance records in Tasmanian football history, including the highest roster match attendance ever recorded of 8,840 in 1967:
+North Hobart Oval holds the top five ground attendance records in Tasmanian football history, including the highest roster match attendance ever recorded of 8,840 in 1967: